 The number of eosinophils in the blood are measured.
 In acute eosinophilic pneumonia, the number of eosinophils in the blood may be normal.
 In chronic eosinophilic pneumonia, tests show large numbers of eosinophils in the blood, sometimes as many as 10 to 15 times the normal number.

 Microscopic examination of cells from washings of the alveoli obtained during bronchoscopy typically shows clumps of eosinophils.
 Other laboratory tests may be done to search for an infection with fungi or parasites.
 These tests may include microscopic examination of stool specimens to look for worms and other parasites.

 Eosinophilic pneumonia may be mild, and people with the disease may get better without treatment.

 For acute eosinophilic pneumonia, a corticosteroid such as prednisone is usually needed.

 In chronic eosinophilic pneumonia, prednisone may be needed for many months or even years.

-If a person develops wheezing, the same treatments used for asthma are given as well.
-If worms or other parasites are the cause, the person is treated with appropriate drugs.
-Ordinarily, drugs that may be causing the illness are stopped.
+If a person develops wheezing, the same treatments used for asthma Treatment Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
+Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more are given as well.
+If worms or other parasites are the cause, the person is treated with appropriate medication.
+Ordinarily, medications that may be causing the illness are stopped.